heegi/heegiyun.com/_posts/2018-11-11-if-you-cannot-do-great-things-do-small-things-in-a-great-way.markdown

 layout: post
 title:  RockX Museum
 image:  '/images/Project3.png'
-tags:   [UX/UI Design, Interaction Design]
+tags:   [UX Design, Interaction Design]
 description: Creating the emerging digital experience for museum visitors through a B2C website
 ---
-### Project Summary
+## Project Summary
-RockX is a new hybrid music history museum that incorporates both the remote and in-person digital artifacts into the museum visitors’ experiences.
-The museum is dedicated not only to the history of Rock music but also supporting the new emerging artists/bands.

-For this project, a customer-facing (B2C) website was designed to allow potential visitors to learn about Rock and Roll and create a tour plan for their visit.
+RockX is a theoretical hybrid music history museum that incorporates both the remote and in-person digital artifacts into the museum visitors’ experiences.
+A customer-facing (B2C) website was designed to allow potential visitors to learn about Rock and Roll music and create a tour plan for their visit.

 **Project Type** <br>
 Academic interaction design project